Vaca Frita (Cuban Shredded Beef)

 Combine garlic, oil, and cumin in a small bowl.
 Combine orange juice and lime zest and juice in a second bowl.

 Heat 1 1/2 teaspoons reserved fat in now-empty skillet over high heat (don't discard the rest yet).
 When fat begins to sizzle, add onion and 1/4 teaspoon salt.
-Cook, stirring occasionally, until onion is golden brown and charred in spots, 5 to 8 minutes.
-Add sherry (or substitute) and 1/4 cup water and cook until liquid evaporates, about 2 minutes.
-Transfer onion to bowl.
+Cook, stirring occasionally, until onion is golden brown.
+Add chicken broth or vinegar and cook until liquid evaporates.
+Remove onions from the pan.
 Return skillet to high heat, add 1 1/2 teaspoons reserved fat, and heat until it begins to sizzle.
 Add beef and cook, stirring frequently, until dark golden brown and crusty, 2 to 4 minutes.
 It's important to get it nice and crisp.

 Reduce heat to low and push beef to sides of skillet.
 Add garlic mixture to center and cook, stirring frequently, until fragrant and golden brown, about 30 seconds.
 Remove pan from heat, add orange juice mixture and onion, and toss to combine.
 Season with pepper to taste.
 Serve immediately with lime wedges.
 Can be used as taco filling or just plain.